GetSetAbhi/High-Level-System-Design/dropbox/README.md

 	* The User Device requests the changes from the File Service.
 	* The File Service provides presignedDownloadUrls for any new/modified blocks.
 	* The User Device downloads these blocks directly from S3 and applies the changes to its local file system (e.g., overwriting, deleting, recreating files).

+## Notification Service

+When a device comes online after being offline for a significant period, it needs a way to catch up on all changes that happened while it was disconnected.

+* It immediately establishes a long polling connection with the Notification Service, providing its `lastSyncTime`.
+This connection is designed to quickly trigger a Cloud-to-Local Sync if any changes have occurred since that `lastSyncTime`.

+* The device is now online and has potentially caught up (or is in the process of catching up), It then establishes a persistent WebSocket connection with the Notification Service.

 ![Video Post-Processing Service](video-transcoding.svg)